open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Record-Engines.rst

    "*Template*", "https://github.com/open-ephys-plugins/record-engine-template"

 In the Open Ephys GUI, data formats are defined within plugins, making it straightforward to add compatibility with alternate formats.
-By default, the GUI contains Record Engines for the :ref:`binaryformat`, while the :ref:`openephysformat` and :ref:`nwbdataformat` can be added via the Plugin Installer.
+By default, the GUI contains a Record Engine for the :ref:`binaryformat`, while the :ref:`openephysformat` and :ref:`nwbdataformat` can be added via the Plugin Installer.

 To create a new Record Engine, start with the `Record Engine Template <https://github.com/open-ephys-plugins/record-engine-template>`__ and add code that implements the following methods: